 Product Videos – ASOS

 If you work in e-commerce and haven’t yet embraced product videos then you need to schedule a meeting.
 Product videos can significantly increase conversion rates and basket sizes.
 They can also help to reduce returns.
-Many types of videos can be outsourced to specialist agencies, but it might be best to create product videos in-house.
+Many types of video content that can be outsourced to specialist agencies, but it might be best to create product videos in-house.
 Both Net-A-Porter and ASOS (shown below) have integrated product videos seamlessly.

 User Videos – Firebox